PDMLab/docker-compose/docs/README.md

 ### Discussions

-If you want to discuss an `docker-compose` issue or PR in more detail, feel free to [join start a discussion](https://github.com/PDMLab/docker-compose/discussions).
+If you want to discuss an `docker-compose` issue or PR in more detail, feel free to [start a discussion](https://github.com/PDMLab/docker-compose/discussions).

 ## License